fouladi/peywand/tests/README.md

 ## Test Results

-To see all output use the command:
+To see all output change to main repo directory and use the command:

 ```bash
 pytest